1010todd/Endless-Endless-Sky/README.md

  Partially derived from Nucleartaxi's [Endless Sky Generators](https://github.com/Nucleartaxi/endless-sky-generators)

+Primarily a script to generate entire galaxy along with its content from systems, governments(aliens) with their own ships fully outfitted with each faction own outfits and even generated ship sprites.

 WARNING: Highly experimental, may not stable enough for regular gameplay.

-WARNING: Data folder and generated sprites will be reset every update.
+WARNING: Data folder and generated sprites will be reset every update to utilize new features, backup what you like.

 ## How to use:
  Requires: Python 3.9, Pillow 8.4.0